Credit Scoring: Part 4 – Variable Selection

 Variable selection is a collection of candidate model variables tested for significance during model training.
 Candidate model variable are also known as independent variables, predictors, attributes, model factors, covariates, regressors, features, or characteristics.

 Variable selection is a parsimonious process that aims to identify a minimal set of predictors for the maximum gain (predictive accuracy).
 This approach is the opposite of data preparation where as many meaningful variables as possible are added to the mining view.
-These opposing requirements are achieved using optimization; that is, finding the minimal selection bias under the given constraints.
+These opposing requirements are achieved using optimisation; that is, finding the minimal selection bias under the given constraints.

 The key objective is to find a right set of variables so the scorecard model would be able, not only to rank customers based on their likelihood of bad debt but also to estimate the probability of their bad debt.
 This usually means selecting statistically significant variables in the predictive model and having a balanced set of predictors (usually 8–15 is considered a good balance) to converge to a 360-degree customer view.
 In addition to customer-specific risk characteristics, we should also consider including systematic risk factors to account for economic drifts and volatilities.

 Easier said than done – when selecting variables, there are a number of limitations.
 First, the model will usually contain some highly predictive variables the use of which are prohibited by legal, ethical or regulatory rules.
-Second, some variables might not be available or might be of poor quality during modeling or production stages.
-In addition, there might be important variables that have not been recognized as such, for example, because of a biased population sample, or because their model effect would be counter-intuitive as a result of multicollinearity.
+Second, some variables might not be available or might be of poor quality during modelling or production stages.
+In addition, there might be important variables that have not been recognised as such, for example, because of a biased population sample, or because their model effect would be counter-intuitive as a result of multicollinearity.
 And finally, the business will always have the last word, and might insist that only business-sound variables are included, or request monotonically increasing or decreasing effects.

 - collaboration with experts in the field to identify the important variables;